AidanCotsakis/password-manager/README.md

     python main.py
     ```

+2. **Select image to store data:** Add an image to the directory and name it `image.png`.

+3. **Set master password:** Run `encryption.py` to set the image up with a master password.

+4. **Load Encrypted Data**: Run `main.py` and enter the correct password and press `Enter` to view stored data.

-2. **Create a New Password**: Click the '+' button, fill in fields, and save.
+5. **Create a New Password**: Click the '+' button, fill in fields, and save.

-3. **Load Encrypted Data**: Enter the correct password and press 'Decrypt' to view stored data.

-4. **Random Passwords**: Click the randomize button to generate a secure password instantly.
+6. **Random Passwords**: Click the randomize button to generate a secure password instantly.

-5. **Copy to Clipboard**: Click the copy icon next to a field to quickly copy information.
+7. **Copy to Clipboard**: Click the copy icon next to a field to quickly copy information.

 ## **Security Details**
 - **AES-GCM with PBKDF2-HMAC**: The application derives encryption keys using PBKDF2-HMAC with SHA256, and securely encrypts passwords.